rickstaa/stable-learning-control/docs/source/hardware/hardware.rst

     a = loaded_model.get_action(obs)
     print(f"\nThe model thinks it is a good idea to take action: {a.numpy()}")

-For more information on deploying tensorflow models, see `the tensorflow documentation`_.
+For more information on deploying TensorFlow models, see `the TensorFlow documentation`_.

 .. _`PyTorch serving documentation`: https://pytorch.org/blog/model-serving-in-pyorch/
 .. _`the tensorflow documentation`: https://www.tensorflow.org/guide/saved_model